 She was known for her versatility as an actress, able to take on both comedic and dramatic roles with ease.
 Her performances in productions such as ‘The Importance of Being Earnest’ and ‘Calendar Girls’ showcased her ability to captivate audiences with her wit, charm, and emotional depth.
 In addition to her stage work, Ms March was a talented voice artist, providing narration for documentaries and lending her voice to radio plays.

 Her directorial efforts were equally lauded, with productions such as ‘The Vagina Monologues’ and ‘The Odd Couple’ becoming standout successes under her leadership.
-March had an eye for detail and an innate ability to bring out the best in her cast members, earning her the respect of colleagues and aspiring performers alike.
+Ms March had an eye for detail and an innate ability to bring out the best in her cast members, earning her the respect of colleagues and aspiring performers alike.

 A champion of local talent